Twins & Twinning: Roni Horn’s ‘Things That Happen Again’

 II.

-The lengthy observations psychologist Dorothy Burlingham recorded while working with children at Hampstead Nursery help further explain the relationship between sculptural doubles.[40]
+The observations psychologist Dorothy Burlingham recorded while working with children at Hampstead Nursery help further explain the relationship between sculptural doubles at length.[40]
 Burlingham observed that when single-birthed children under two years old are shown their reflection in the mirror, “at first, they usually [say] ‘baby’ as if they [do] not recognize themselves;” other single children show “great pleasure and affection toward the mirror image,” trying to hug, kiss and validate it.[41]
 Nursery staff often observed single-birthed children age two to three talking to their mirror image.
 The notes suggest that single children at this age do not yet recognize themselves as individuals.

 Curator Thomas Kellein engages three of Horn’s paired works and explains that two identical forms rest so closely in relation to each other that they seem like a “solid object” that has “entered a mirror phase, embarking on a dialogue with itself.”
 Kellein calls Horn’s Pair Object I (1980) the beginning of “a shift” toward “self-reflecting objects that [seem] capable of surviving without the viewer” (fig. XXII).[42]
 While he is correct in identifying that doubles do not depend upon a viewer in the same way a phenomenological, singular object does, Kellein sees the cones as an object and its reflection, much as Jacque Lacan formulates in his theory of the mirror-stage, an esoteric psychoanalytic theory of child development.
 But what if the cones are two identical infants regarding one another, i.e, twins?